hikari-py/hikari/CONTRIBUTING.md

 The development version number is increased automatically after each release in the `master` branch in the master repository.

-Please also refer to the [Semantic Versioning specification](https://semver.org/) for more information.
+Please also refer to the [Calendar Versioning specification](https://calver.org/) for more information.

+Breaking changes are only allowed in changes to the `minor` releases, unless it is a breaking change enforced by an entity out of our control (i.e. Discord), in which case breaking changes can be done in a `micro` release, but require it to be done in the least destructive fashion.

 # Deprecation process

-The removal or renaming of anything facing the public facing API must go through a deprecation process, which should match that of the versioning scheme.
+The removal or renaming of anything affecting the public facing API must go through a deprecation process, which should match that of the versioning scheme.
 There are utilities under `hikari.internal.deprecation` to aid with it.

 # Towncrier